typesandtimes/tale/_drafts/decades.md

 [^eucensus]:
     "[Regulation (EC) No. 763/2008 of the European Parliament and of the Council of 9 July 2008 on population and housing censuses](https://ec.europa.eu/eurostat/documents/3859598/9670557/KS-GQ-18-010-EN-N.pdf/c3df7fcb-f134-4398-94c8-4be0b7ec0494)," Article 5, Paragraph 1 ("Data transmission"), pp. 115 of linked document.

+[^sciencetab]:
+	Edward S. Holden, "[A Summary of the Bibliographie Astronomique of Lalande for the Years A.D.
+130 to 1473, the Epoch at Which Scientific Books Began To Be Printed](https://books.google.com/books?id=zxxCAQAAMAAJ&pg=PA548&lpg=PA548&dq=lalande+Bibliographie+astronomique+%22decade%22&source=bl&ots=cHM2GTHXZj&sig=ACfU3U0zkocZC4YS7Dxd0ZmV2-gvOu9OXg&hl=en&sa=X&ved=2ahUKEwj5sInnvt7mAhVPhOAKHWn6BKMQ6AEwAHoECAkQAQ#v=onepage&q=lalande%20Bibliographie%20astronomique%20%22decade%22&f=false)," _Science_, New Series Vol. 23, No. 588, pp. 548.
+Holden tabulates the bibliographic data from Lalande, reproducing Lalande's (conventional) usage of ordinals for centuries; he also appears to give his own ordinal description of the decades within each century.

+[^medreport]:
+	E. R. Squibb, "[Report of Dr ER Squibb as Delegate to The American Medical Association on the US Pharmacopoeia](https://books.google.com/books?id=cB6gAAAAMAAJ&pg=PA199&dq=%22of+the+new+decade%22&hl=en&newbks=1&newbks_redir=0&sa=X&ved=2ahUKEwiE5frkvtzmAhWhmOAKHY4FASAQ6AEwAHoECAEQAg#v=onepage&q=decade&f=false)," _Transactions of the Medical Society of the State of New York_, 1876, pp. 199.
+The US Pharmacopoeia is a decennial conference occuring in the `0` years.
+Squibb mentions that the conventions are held on "the first year of the new decade."

+[^nyt1860]:
+	"[A Happy New Year](https://timesmachine.nytimes.com/timesmachine/1860/01/02/83214202.html?pageNumber=5)," _New York Times_, 2 January 1860, pp. 5.
+"The birthday of 1860, the commencement of a new decade, will not, we may fully anticipate, fall behind those of previous years, which have now joined the antediluvian era, to which the poet makes reference."

+[^nyt1930]:
+	"[Towering Problems of the New Decade](https://timesmachine.nytimes.com/timesmachine/1930/04/27/96111172.html?pageNumber=83)," _New York Times_, 27 April 1930, pp. 83.
+"As the fourth decade of the twentieth century opens [...]
+What are likely to be the dominant trends of the decade just beginning?"

+[^nyt1941]:
+	"[New Decade Dance to be Held Tonight](https://timesmachine.nytimes.com/timesmachine/1941/01/30/85317887.html?pageNumber=24)," _New York Times_, 30 January 1941, pp. 24.

+[^nyt1949]:
+	"[New Decade Dance to be Held Dec.
+11](https://timesmachine.nytimes.com/timesmachine/1949/11/13/93550239.html?pageNumber=87)," _New York Times_, 13 November 1949, pp. 87.

+[^nyt1960]:
+	"[The Kind of Expert Our New Decade Needs](https://timesmachine.nytimes.com/timesmachine/1960/01/02/99282204.html?pageNumber=12)," _New York Times_, 2 January 1960, pp. 12.
+The article invokes "the Forties" as "the Atomic Decade," "the Fifties" as "[the] Lunik [decade]," and "the Sixties" as "the Decade of the Experts."

+[^nyt1970]:
+	"[Text of the Lindsay Inaugural Speech](https://www.nytimes.com/1970/01/01/archives/text-of-the-lindsay-inaugural-speech.html)," _New York Times_, 1 January 1970, pp. 15.
+The speech was delivered on 31 December 1969 opens with the statement that "[t]his is the last day of the decade."

+[^nytrib1880]:
+	"[Progress](https://www.newspapers.com/image/79198785/?terms=%22new%2Bdecade%22)," _New York Tribune_, 1 January 1880, pp. 4.
+"A new decade begins."

+[^nytrib1890]:
+	"[Plays of Ninety-One](https://www.newspapers.com/image/85504863/?terms=%22new%2Bdecade%22)," _New York Tribune_, 28 December 1890, pp. 19.
+The dek: "How the New Decade Will Begin at the Theatres."

+[^bosglobe1889]:
+	"[The Holiday Month](https://www.newspapers.com/image/430769476/?terms=%22new%2Bdecade%22)," _Boston Globe_, 1 December 1889, pp. 12.
+Mentions "the new decade that starts with 1890."

+[^ctrib1921]:
+	"[1921 Will Reward Fighters](https://www.newspapers.com/image/355137895/?terms=%22new%2Bdecade%22)," _Chicago Tribune_, 3 January 1921, pp. 34.
+"A new year, a new decade, a new epoch open before us."

+[^ctrib1929]:
+	"[When the Historians Meets to Name the Dying Decade](https://www.newspapers.com/image/349805303/?terms=decade)," _Chicago Tribune_, 29 December 1929, pp. 1.
+See the [embedded image](/assets/img/decade/chicago-tribune-1929-cartoon-naming-decades.jpg) in this article.

+[^ctrib1930]:
+	"[The End of the Decade](https://www.newspapers.com/image/349171819/?terms=%22new%2Bdecade%22)," _Chicago Tribune_, 4 January 1930, pp. 10.
+A reader's frustrated rejection of the political cartoon published a week before.
+"Even your leading cartoonist appears to make this mistake.
+The year 1930 is the last of the third decade, and the fourth decade will not begin until Jan.
+1, 1931."
+See the [embedded image](/assets/img/decade/chicago-tribune-1930-response-to-cartoon-naming-decades.jpg) in this article.